amabarr/FFT_plot/README.md

 # FFT Plot

-An FFT Plot app made with react-native, p5 and the Web Audio API from Javascript.
+An FFT Plot app made with React, Three.js and the Web Audio API from Javascript.

 npm install, then npm run start-dev to view the localhost